rsyslog/rsyslog/source/dev_oplugins.rst

 seems to be databases, where you would like to access properties via specific fields.
 With that mode, you receive a char \*\* array, where each array element points to one field from the template (from left to right).
-Fields start at arrray index 0 and a NULL pointer means you have reached the end of the array (the typical Unix "poor man's linked list in an array" design).
+Fields start at array index 0 and a NULL pointer means you have reached the end of the array (the typical Unix "poor man's linked list in an array" design).
 Note, however, that each of the individual components is a string.
 It is not a date stamp, number or whatever, but